DeepNandre/Critical-Analysis-of-Mobile-VPN-Security/README.md

 - **Privacy Concerns**: Exploration of how VPNs handle user data, including logging practices that may threaten user privacy.
 - **Impact Assessment**: Evaluation of the real-world implications of these vulnerabilities for everyday VPN users.

-## Installation and Usage

-This repository includes the data analysis scripts, detailed findings, and the final report.
-To replicate our analysis or explore the findings:

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.